maximumstock/poe-stash-indexer/README.md

 # poe-stash-indexer

+_Keep in mind: As there is no public stash tab API for PoE 2 yet, this project only works for PoE 1._
+_Once support for a PoE 2 stash tab API is available, I will work on it._

 This project aims to build tooling to gather data from Path of Exile's [Public Stash Tab API](https://www.pathofexile.com/developer/docs/reference#publicstashes) (see also the older [community wiki documentation](https://pathofexile.gamepedia.com/Public_stash_tab_API)).